Hong Kong nationalism

 Hong Kong nationalism (香港民族主義 or 香港主義) is a system of thought that spans the folklore, culture, history, geography, society, and politics of Hong Kong.
-It reflects a strong desire to protect democracy in Hong Kong, to oppose mainlandization, and to preserve local Hong Kong identity.
-As such, many Hong Kong nationalists are opposed to Chinese state nationalism (中國國家主義).
+It reflects a strong desire to protect democracy in Hong Kong, to oppose mainlandisation, and to preserve local Hong Kong identity.

+Overview

 Hong Kong nationalism is generally considered a new phenomenon.
-The self-identification of the Hong Kong people became considered as nationalism when local discourse developed claims of self-determination, autonomy and varying degrees of separation from China.
+The self-identification of Hongkongers became considered as nationalism when local discourse developed claims of self-determination, autonomy and varying degrees of separation from China.
+Hong Kong nationalists generally oppose mainlandization, seek to strengthen local Hong Kong identity, and seek to protect Hong Kong democracy.

+Research by Gary Tang suggests that 'Hong Kong nationalism' is often characterized as a form of liberal nationalism; unlike traditional civic nationalism, which focuses on shared political values, Tang asserts that the ideology within the Hong Kong movement is closer to liberal culturalism.
+In this view, the State's role is not just to guarantee political rights, but to provide the cultural conditions for individuals to lead a good life.
+As such, many Hong Kong nationalists are opposed to 'Chinese state nationalism'; the latter of which is often characterized as a form of civic nationalism that supports the Chinese Communist Party.
+The two ideologies contradict each other as well.

 History

 Tens of thousands of people moved to Hong Kong in 1949 to escape the Chinese Communist Revolution.
 The population of Hong Kong increased from 1.8 million in 1947 to 2.2 million in 1951.
 As many mainland Chinese fled to Hong Kong over the next 30 years, the population of Hong Kong increased by 1 million every 10 years.
 Those who experienced hunger and political struggle under the Chinese Communist Party (CCP) internalized stronger anti-communist sentiments than Hong Kongers who didn't experience CCP rule.

 A distinct sense of Hong Kong identity existed since the 1970s, but Hong Kong nationalist sentiment didn't significantly appear until the Tiananmen massacre of 1989.
 Both the Tiananmen massacre and the pro-democracy movement in colonial Hong Kong strengthened feelings of division between Hong Kong and mainland China.

 Since the 2010s, the Hong Kong nationalist movement has emerged as the "localist camp".